salesforce/tough-cookie/README.md

 Status: _IN PROGRESS_.
 Works for a few things, but is by no means comprehensive.

-validates cookie attributes for semantic correctness.
+Validates cookie attributes for semantic correctness.
 Useful for "lint" checking any Set-Cookie headers you generate.
 For now, it returns a boolean, but eventually could return a reason string -- you can future-proof with this construct:

 ``` javascript
 if (cookie.validate() === true) {